RatherRude/Elite-Dangerous-AI-Integration/readme.md

 tremendouslyrude@yandex.com

 # ToDo
-* Faster whisper implementation
+* Faster whisper implementation for Speech-to-Text
-* Capture and send image to LLM if compatible (GPT-4, GPT-4-Turbo, GPT-4-O, llava, phi-3, [..])
+* more quality models for Text-to-Speech